-The increase in depreciation and amortization expense is primarily due to depreciation taken on the assets acquired in 2016.
-In addition, in the six months ended June 30, 2017, we have recorded a \$5.4 million adjustment to goodwill on the income statement.
+The increase in depreciation and amortization expense is primarily due to depreciation taken on the assets acquired in 2016 and 2017.
+In addition, for the three and nine months ended September 30, 2017, we have recorded a \$7.1 million and \$12.4 million adjustment, respectively, to goodwill on the income statement.
 In certain cases, we issued shares to acquire stores with the share price being fixed at the time of the signing of the purchase agreement.
 IFRS requires us to increase the value of the purchased assets by the amount the share price has increased between the signing date and the closing date.
-As our share price has continued to increase, we were required to record a \$5.4 million increase to the assets purchased in the quarter.
+As our share price has continued to increase, we were required to record a \$12.4 million increase to the assets purchased this year.
 We then adjusted the assets down to the actual purchase price and as a result the amount of this reduction was recorded as a goodwill adjustment in the income statement.
 All of this was required to comply with the requirements of IFRS and has no impact on the actual value and financial results of our business.